Canop/broot/README.md

 Move, copy, rm, mkdir, are built in and you can add your own shortcuts.

-# Do it with panels
+# Manage files with panels

 When a directory is selected, do <kbd>ctrl</kbd><kbd>→</kbd> and you open another panel (you may open other ones, or navigate between them, with <kbd>ctrl</kbd><kbd>←</kbd> and <kbd>ctrl</kbd><kbd>→</kbd>).